Why Does The IAB Digital Media Sales Certification Require Recertification?

 As outlined in the IAB Digital Media Sales Recertification Handbook, all candidates must demonstrate continued work in digital media sales, as defined as a minimum of 12 months total employment out of the previous 24 months.You can earn recertification two ways:

 1) Accumulate 24 continuing education credits via conferences, learning sessions, webinars, training, etc. It’s easy to earn credits.
-Credits must be related to the competency requirements of the DMSC certification examination.
+Credits must be related to the competency requirements of the Digital Media Sales certification examination.
 See what qualifies.

 2) Retake the exam.
 You should apply at least three months before their certification is due to expire in order to have sufficient time to schedule and take the exam in a test window.